stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 Recovering
 ----------

-Ceph was designed for fault-tolerance at a scale where hardware and software problems are ongoing.
+Stone was designed for fault-tolerance at a scale where hardware and software problems are ongoing.
 When an OSD goes ``down``, its contents may fall behind the current state of other replicas in the placement groups.
 When the OSD is back ``up``, the contents of the placement groups must be updated to reflect the